 What We Loved The Most During Our Stockholm Trip

 If you’re wondering whether you should visit Stockholm, the answer is yes.
-The Swedish capital is hip and filled with great food.
+Not surprisingly, Sweden’s capital is hip and filled with great Swedish food.
 Plus, there are a ton of fun things to do in Stockholm at all hours of the day and night.

 Traditionally prepared, Swedish meatballs are pork or beef meatballs covered with brown gravy.
 We had hoped to try Swedish meatballs at popular Meatballs for the People, but alas, the restaurant was closed in July along with many other Stockholm eateries.
 Luckily, we enjoyed an excellent version at the Restaurant Pelikan, an established Swedish restaurant that was a men’s only pub in a previous life.